pallaviyadkikar/Deep-Learning-AI/Deep Learining for Indoor Localization with Wi-Fi/README.md

 of signal strengths from various routers, map them to the user’s location and consider this mapping as a classification problem.
-We train a neural network using the weights obtained by the proposed
+We train a neural network using the weights obtained by the proposed idea.